Virginia Court Records

 How Do I Find Recent Arrests in Virginia?

-- County Sheriff's Offices: Some have online portals where individuals can find basic information about an arrested person.
-For example, the Fauquier County Sheriff's Office provides a list of Recent Arrests on its website.
-Most sheriff's offices have local criminal history check forms that individuals can use to access recent arrests.
-For example, interested persons can download the Criminal History Record Check form and submit it in person at any of the Loudoun County Sheriff's Office locations.
+- County Sheriff's Offices: Some have online portals where individuals may find basic information about an arrested person.
+For example, the Fauquier County Sheriff's Office provides a list of arrest-related activities on its website.
+Most sheriff's offices have local criminal history check forms that individuals may use to access recent arrests.
+For example, interested persons may download the Criminal History Record Check form and submit it in person at any of the Loudoun County Sheriff's Office locations.

-- Virginia State Police (VSP): Members of the public can find recent arrest records maintained by the VSP by submitting a Criminal History Records Check (SP-167) form by mail.
+- Virginia State Police (VSP): Interested parties may find recent arrest records maintained by the VSP by submitting a Criminal History Records Check (SP-167) form by mail.
 Certain agencies must submit a Criminal History Records Check (SP-230) form to make similar requests.
 The process of retrieving arrest records from the VSP cannot be expedited, and there is no same-day service.
-The turnabout time is usually 15 days.
+The turnaround time is usually 15 days.

-- Circuit Courts: Individuals can find recent arrests on the Circuit Court Case Management System.
+- Circuit Courts: Individuals may find recent arrests on the Circuit Court Case Management System.
 The search criteria are by name, case number, or hearing date.
 Note that a County Circuit Court must be selected to initiate a search.
-Arrest records can also be retrieved by mail or at the city or by scheduling a visit to the county Circuit Court office.
+Arrest records may also be retrieved by mail or at the city or by scheduling a visit to the county Circuit Court office.

 Are Virginia Arrest Records Free?

 Most County Sheriff's Offices and City/County Police Departments provide access to arrest records free of charge.
-Some Police Departments have downloadable arrest logs/reports on a dedicated web page where individuals can find a list of citizens' arrest information.
-Conversely, others have search boxes where requesters can enter an arrest date or name to view arrest records for free.
-Alternatively, individuals can find arrest records on third-party aggregate websites.
+Some Police Departments have downloadable arrest logs/reports on a dedicated web page where individuals may find a list of citizens' arrest information.
+Conversely, others have search boxes where requesters may enter an arrest date or name to view arrest records for free.
+Alternatively, individuals may find arrest records on third-party search websites.
 A typical third-party site will offer basic arrest information for free while locking extensive information behind a paywall.
 In most cases, a name and location will be required to initiate the search process, but more information may be required to complete the search.